 ACH, short for Automated Clearing House, is an electronic payment solution which enables merchants to deduct funds directly from customer bank accounts.
 ACH transactions save time and money because, unlike credit card transactions, there are no interchange fees involved.
 Additionally, the customer and merchant do not exchange any documents or check numbers.

-ACH payment processing works like this:
+An ACH merchant account works like this:

-The inner workings of an ACH transfer may appear complicated, but it is simply the process of debiting money from the customer bank account into a merchant account.
+The inner workings of an ACH merchant account transfer may appear complicated, but it is simply the process of debiting money from the customer bank account into a merchant account.
 Same-day ACH processing will streamline this process even more.

 ACH payment processing provides a secure, private electronic payment transfer system that connects nearly all the financial institutions of the U.S. As e-commerce grows, so does ACH payment processing: More and more e-commerce businesses are becoming dependent on the ACH processing, allowing it to evolve further.
 Other benefits include: